 Custom agents codify team knowledge, enforce standards, and automate repetitive work.
 Solo developers gain consistency across projects.
 Teams preserve conventions and accelerate onboarding.
 Enterprises embed compliance and maintain full audit trails.

 The productivity claims circulating in the community (30-40% time savings, faster onboarding) are difficult to verify independently.
-Your mileage will vary based on how well agents are configured and how repetitive your workflows are.
-Start with realistic expectations and measure actual impact in your environment.
+My experience has been positive but results will vary based on how well agents are configured and how repetitive the workflows are.
+I would recommend starting with realistic expectations and measuring the actual impact in each environment.

 Other common mistakes to avoid: